Livonian language revival

-The Livonian language, spoken for centuries in Latvia, gradually declined until the death of its last fluent native speaker, Grizelda Kristiņa, in 2013.
+The Livonian language, spoken for centuries in Latvia, gradually declined until the death of its last fluent native speaker, Grizelda Kristiņa, on 2 June 2013.
 Nevertheless, today there are several ethnic Livonians that are striving for the revival of the language, with about 210 people with some knowledge of it in the world.

 Background

 The Livonian language is a Finnic language, similar to Estonian and Finnish, spoken in Latvia.
 Its gradual decline, which had already been occurring for centuries earlier, was accelerated after the Soviet occupation of Latvia in 1940.
 The Soviet Army took control of the Livonian Coast, the place where a few hundred Livonian speakers still remained, and restricted access to the area.

 The Livonian language became extinct on 2 June 2013 when Grizelda Kristiņa, its last fluent native speaker, died at age 103.
 She had left Latvia in 1944 due to its occupation by the Soviets and settled in Canada, where she lived until her death.
 She helped researchers preserve the language while being there.
 Shortly before her death, in the Latvian census of 2011, some 250 people declared their ethnicity to be Livonian.